 Evolution Of Data Modeling In Data Warehouses:

-As the enterprise data warehouse architecture started taking shape, the beginning of this journey was the databases which were more integrated and could enable the user to report on the data.
+As the enterprise data warehouse architecture started taking shape, the beginning of this journey was the databases that were more integrated and could enable the user to report on the data.

 Due to the limitation of query performance and reporting, now companies were looking for more optimized structures along with frequent updates to the reporting databases from transactional databases.

-Next phase included more like real-time data update and improved performance databases mainly focussed on reporting and aggregating the data to get summaries.
+The next phase included more like real-time data updates and improved performance databases mainly focussed on reporting and aggregating the data to get summaries.

 The organizations grew the data integration to collaborate between different processes of business became essential, and that began today’s harmonized enterprise architecture.
-This architecture provides all business processes related data can be accessed and joined based on the requirement to derive required intended output of a KPI.
+This architecture provides all business processes-related data can be accessed and joined based on the requirement to derive the required intended output of a KPI.